marionbarker/loopdocs/docs/index.md

 ## Development History

-Loop has been developed as an open-source, shared project.
+Loop is an open-source, shared project.

-  * For a really interesting read about the history of Loop development, check out this [History of Loop and LoopKit](https://medium.com/@loudnate/the-history-of-loop-and-loopkit-59b3caf13805) post, written by Loop developer Nate Racklyeft
+  * Read about the early history of Loop development: [History of Loop and LoopKit](https://medium.com/@loudnate/the-history-of-loop-and-loopkit-59b3caf13805), written by Loop developer Nate Racklyeft

-  * If you're an Omnipod user, you may find this article interesting [Insulin Pumps, Decapped chips and Software Defined Radios](https://medium.com/@ps2) written by Loop developer Pete Schwamb
+  * Read about the early days and the many advances brought about by the greater Diabetes Community of people who are not waiting: [The Artificial Pancreas Book](https://www.artificialpancreasbook.com/) written by Dana Lewis and check out her website [DIYPS](https://diyps.org)

-  * For all Loopers, read about the early days and the many advances brought about by the greater Diabetes Community of people who are not waiting in [The Artificial Pancreas Book](https://www.artificialpancreasbook.com/) written by Dana Lewis and check out her website [DIYPS](https://diyps.org)
+  * Read about how hard it was to get a new insulin pump (Omnipod) to work with Loop: [Insulin Pumps, Decapped chips and Software Defined Radios](https://medium.com/@ps2) written by Loop developer Pete Schwamb and [Deep dip teardown of tubeless insulin pump](https://arxiv.org/ftp/arxiv/papers/1709/1709.06026.pdf) by Sergei Skorobogatov

 The project continues to be a labor-of-love by a community of users; maintained and improved by volunteers.